-With the ability to make your pup extremely ill or worse, kill them, it’s essential you know what plants to be wary about for when you’re out and about.
+Nature has the ability to make your pet extremely ill through plants so it’s essential you know what plants to be wary about when you’re out and about.
 So while this list is by no means exhaustive, we’ve put together a list of the most common poisonous plants for dogs in the UK.
-It's impossible to avoid them completely, but at least you can keep your pooch well away should you come across them.
+It's impossible to avoid them completely, but you can try and keep your dog away from danger.

 Laburnum (and related species)